ben05allen/vue3-fastapi-demo/README.md

 # vue3-fastapi-oath2-jwt-demo
-This is a Demo project to show how to do OAuth2 token auth with FastAPI to Vue3 frontend with JWT (with Postgres)
+This is a Demo project to show how to do OAuth2 token auth with FastAPI to Vue3 frontend with JWT forked from sdairs/vue3-fastapi-oath2-jwt-demo

 The project consists of:
 - A backend API built using Python & FastAPI
 - A frontend UI built using Vue.js
-- A database using CockroachDB
+- A database using MySQL with SQLAlchemy 1.4 interface

-It is not perfect and certainly not production ready, but should provide a starting point for understanding how the components interact.
+sadir's demo is a good starting point for understanding how the components interact.

 ## Backend API
 The backend is a REST API built in Python and using FastAPI.

 Uses:
 - Pydantic (validation between frontend input & backend output, conversion from DB ORM models)
-- SQLAlchemy (DB abstraction, ORM models)
+- SQLAlchemy
 - python-jose is used for working with JWT
-- passlib & argon2 is used for handling password hashing
+- passlib is used for handling password hashing
-- Poetry is used for dependency management

 The API exposes two endpoints:
 - `GET /` returns a JSON Hello World result, protected by OAuth2